VanOvermeire/sam-template-creator/README.md

 ![Alt Text](https://cl.ly/886452a42910/Screen%252520Recording%2525202019-04-01%252520at%25252006.43%252520PM.gif)

-The SAM Template Creator helps you set up te Infrastructure as Code for an AWS serverless project.
-It reads your project folder and generates a [SAM template][1] from it, containing the necessary functions, globals, environment variables, etc.
+The SAM Template Creator helps you set up Infrastructure as Code for an AWS serverless project.
+It reads your project folder and generates a [SAM template][1] containing the necessary functions, globals, environment variables, etc.

-Compared to a full-fledged framework like [Serverless][2], the scope of this template creator is very *limited*, offer far fewer features.
+Compared to a full-fledged framework like [Serverless][2], the scope of this template creator is *limited*.
-On the other hand, it is very lightweight (only generating the SAM yaml file), simple to use (just run the script) and requires no config, though you do need to follow a few conventions to get the most out of it.
+On the positive side, it is lightweight (only generating the SAM yaml file), simple to use and requires little config - though to get the most use out of it, you will have to follow some conventions in your project setup.

-And for very complex use cases, only the original [SAM][1] and Cloudformation templates will suffice.
+Finally, for very complex use cases only original, hand-coded [SAM][1] or Cloudformation templates will suffice.

 [1]: https://github.com/awslabs/serverless-application-model/blob/master/versions/2016-10-31.md
 [2]: https://serverless.com/